Tesla Cyberquad

 The ATV was mentioned in the specifications for the Cybertruck; the Cybertruck was described as having "space for your toolbox, tire and Cyberquad, with room to spare".
 One day later, Musk tweeted, "Tesla 2 person electric ATV will come at first as an option for Cybertruck."
 The ATV can charge in the bed of the Tesla Cybertruck from its 120 or 240 volt charging system.
 Pricing was not mentioned.
-It is likely that the Cyberquad might not be available until production of the Cybertruck range extender begins in early 2025.

 The trademark "Cyberquad" was registered in November 2019.
 During Tesla's 2020 Battery Day Event, Musk brought a prototype of the Cyberquad for investors.
 He announced that the Cyberquad would be available as an optional accessory for the Cybertruck in late 2021.
 Musk mentioned the Cyberquad again at the 2021 shareholder meeting in October, but he provided no further details on the production start.

 Charging

 The ATV can charge in the bed of the Tesla Cybertruck from its 120 or 240 volt charging system.